 When you’re trying to decide between an associate degree and a bachelor’s degree, one of the factors to consider is the types of jobs you are interested in pursuing.
 While an associate degree means going to school for less time overall, it doesn’t have to limit your career options.
 In fact, there are several jobs you can look into pursuing they may accept applicants with a minimum of an associate degree.

 Getting a bachelor’s degree has been a common goal for college students for years, but that trend is changing.
 In 2016, for example, college students earned associate degrees and bachelor’s degrees in roughly equal numbers.
 According to a recent report, around 1.95 million students earned an associate degree that year, while 1.92 million earned bachelor’s degrees.

-Part of the growth of associate degrees comes from a rise in jobs that don’t necessarily require a bachelor’s degree but do require a high school diploma and, perhaps, some higher education.
+Part of the growth of associate degree programs comes from a rise in jobs that don’t necessarily require a bachelor’s degree but do require a high school diploma and, perhaps, some higher education.
 Many colleges began offering more and more two-year degree programs in response to these job market changes.
 These programs are known for focusing on helping students find a job in their field while also providing a high-quality education.
-Keep in mind that in some cases the best careers with associate degree programs can sometimes lead to jobs that pay higher than bachelor’s degree careers.

 Careers You Can Get with an Associate Degree